-Timothy Cotita, BSN, CDE, Diabetes & Nutrition Center Program Manager
+Timothy Cotita, BSN, CDE, Diabetes & Nutrition Center Program Manager o Cindy Rogers, St. Francis Foundation President/CEO

 - o Meeting/interview September 29, 2011 - o Mr. Cotita serves as the Manager of the SFMC Diabetes & Nutrition Center and is a Pastoral Associate at Jesus the Good Shepherd Catholic Church in Monroe, where SFMC is located.
 He is a registered nurse and a certified diabetes educator and is currently pursuing a Master of Science in Healthcare Ethics from Creighton University.